 The Hall effect and the physical basis of the Hall sensor.
-If an electric current I is passed along the sample, and a magnetic field B is created perpendicular to the plane of the plate, then an electric field is created on the side planes of the plate in the direction CD, which is called the Hall field.
-In practice, as a rule, the Hall field is characterized by a potential difference, which is measured between the symmetric points C and D on the side surface of the sample.
-This potential difference is called the Hall potential difference Uhal or Hall E.M.F. prick, Hall of εhal.
+If an electric current I is passed along the sample, and a magnetic field B is created perpendicular to the plane of the plate, then an electric field will arise on the lateral planes of the plate in the direction CD, which is called the Hall field.
+In practice, as a rule, the Hall field is characterized by a potential difference, which is measured between symmetric points C and D on the lateral surface of the sample.
+This potential difference is called the Hall potential difference Uhal or Hall EMF εhal.

-In the classical theory of conductivity, the Hall effect is explained by the fact that in a magnetic field, moving electric charges are affected by the Lorentz force, the magnitude and direction of which are determined by the vector equation:
+In the classical theory of conductivity, the Hall effect is explained by the fact that in a magnetic field, the Lorentz force acts on moving electric charges, the magnitude and direction of which are determined by the vector equation:

 F = e [VB] ( 1 ),